ziyangwang007/MixSegNet/README.md

-# FuseSegNet
+# MixSegNet
 MixSegNet: Fusing multiple mixed-supervisory signals with multiple views of networks for mixed-supervised medical image segmentation

 ## Motivation

 <img src="demodata.png">

 Deep learning has driven remarkable advancements in medical image segmentation.
 However, the requirement for comprehensive annotations poses a significant challenge due to the labor-intensive and expensive nature of expert annotation.
-Addressing this challenge, we introduce a fused limited-supervised learning strategy, FuseSegNet, that synergistically harnesses the benefits of Fully-Supervised (FSL), Weakly-Supervised (WSL), and Semi-Supervised Learning (SSL).
+Addressing this challenge, we introduce a fused limited-supervised learning strategy, MixSegNet, that synergistically harnesses the benefits of Fully-Supervised (FSL), Weakly-Supervised (WSL), and Semi-Supervised Learning (SSL).
 This approach enables the utilization of various data-efficient annotations for network training, promoting efficient medical image segmentation within realistic clinical scenarios.

 ## Requirements
 * Pytorch